Learning with Interpretable Structure from Gated RNN: Experiments and Discussions

 \subsubsection{Graphical Illustration of FSA}

-This task has much larger vocabulary size containing thousands of English words, which means the number of symbols (i.e., words) in $\Sigma$ is not simply 2, which is adopted in the artificial tasks.
-Thus in order to show the graphical illustration of FSA, we shrink the edges in the same direction between two states into one edge and illustrate the resulted FSA learned from MGU with two clusters in Figure~\ref{FSA sentiment}.
+This task has much larger vocabulary size containing thousands of English words, which means the number of symbols (i.e., words) in $\Sigma$ is not simply 2 that is adopted in the artificial tasks.
+Thus in order to show the graphical illustration of FSA, we shrink the edges with same direction between two states into one edge and illustrate the resulted FSA learned from MGU with two clusters in Figure~\ref{FSA sentiment}.
 Other FSAs' structures are similar and we omit them.
 In this way the words on a shrunk edge are naturally grouped into a class named as ``word\_class".
-We learned five FSAs from five different MGUs according to different initializations.
-We find that their structures are the same but with different accepting state.
-As can be seen from Figure~\ref{FSA sentiment}, the accepting state of trial 1 and trial 5 are State 1~(S\_1) while that of trail 2, 3 and 4 are State 0~(S\_0).
+Besides, we find that the structures of the five trials are the same but with different accepting state.
+As can be seen from Figure~\ref{FSA sentiment}, the accepting state of trial 1 and trial 5 are State 1~(S\_1) while those of trail 2, 3 and 4 are State 0~(S\_0).